 We may also share Personal Data with other pharmaceutical companies who are our co-marketing, co-distribution, or other license partners, where pharmacovigilance obligations for a product require such exchange of safety information.

 We share information with national and/or regional authorities, such as the Singapore Health Sciences Authority (HSA) in accordance with pharmacovigilance laws.
 We are unable to control their use of any information we share, however note that in these circumstances, we do not share any information that directly identifies any individual (such as names or contact information), but we only share pseudonymised information.

-We may publish information about adverse events (such as case studies and summaries); we will remove identifiers from any publications so that no individual can easily be recognized.
+We may publish information about adverse events (such as case studies and summaries); in this case, we will remove identifiers from any publications so that no individual can easily be recognized.

 Because patient safety is so important, we retain all the information we gather about you as a result of an adverse event report to ensure that we can properly assess the safety of our products over time.